Wadi El Rayan: Geography

 At the south and southeast of the springs is Gabal Manqueer Al Rayan, where marine fossils and archeological remains are found.
 Gabal Madwera, near the lower lake, is known for its extensive dune formations.

+Paleontology

-In the northwest is Wadi El Hitan, a protectorate containing fossils of extinct whales.
+In the northwest is Wadi El Hitan, a protectorate containing fossils of extinct whales including Tutcetus rayanensis, named after this area in 2023.

 Flora and fauna

 The vegetation is confined to inter-dune areas around springs and at the base of large dunes.
 The vegetation cover is made of 13 species of perennial plants and a few individuals of Calligonum comosum and Zygophyllum album.

 Wadi El Rayan accommodates one of the world's few remaining populations of the endangered slender-horned gazelle.
-The dorcas gazelle is still found in the area in small numbers, while both the fennec fox and Rüppell's fox are scarce.
-There are 11 species of reptiles, 9 species of mammals, 13 species of resident birds, and 26 species of migrant and vagrant birds.
+The dorcas gazelle is still found in the area in small numbers whilst both the fennec fox and Rüppell's fox are scarce.
+There are 11 species of reptile, 9 species of mammal, 13 species of resident bird and 26 species of migrant and vagrant bird.